alu0101030531/MPProyecto1/README.md

 ![image](https://github.com/alu0101030531/MPProyecto1/assets/43813200/3e939ee8-a9c8-4ee2-bebc-0b134e88c546)

-To create a multicast event the Replicates Multicast Option is selected from the Node menu.
+To create a multicast event, the Replicates Multicast option is selected from the Node menu.
 ![image](https://github.com/alu0101030531/MPProyecto1/assets/43813200/ebf39568-687a-463b-a891-262016a69fca)

 Finally, a niagara system and emitter was created to spawn it at the bullet location.